The Best Basic Home Toolkit

 You’ll also find four spring clamps with alligator jaws in the kit.
 Such clamps come in all sizes, but the HDX ones are tiny and good only for gluing small items like a broken mug.
 We found them to be useful here and there, but during the second year of testing, all four of them broke.
 That isn’t surprising, considering their cheap look and feel; like the level and the scissors, the clamps were almost entirely plastic.
 Clamps are not an essential item, and the HDX kit was the only one that came with them, so the fact that they’re gone doesn’t change our opinion of the HDX kit.

 Still, the bottom line is that all of these kits, even the more expensive ones, offer a lot of gear at a low price.
 For the most part, the tools in these kits are not manufactured to the most exacting of standards.
 The tools are usually durable enough for light-duty household tasks, but none of the kits we tested are of the highest quality, and a dud screwdriver could very well make its way into such a set.
-To put the price in perspective, think about it this way: One pair of 8-inch Klein Journeyman Pliers ($35), an excellent example of construction-grade long-nose pliers, costs considerably more than the entire HDX set.
+To put the price in perspective, think about it this way: One pair of 8-inch Klein Journeyman Pliers, an excellent example of construction-grade long-nose pliers, costs about $35 right now, considerably more than the entire HDX set.

 Finally, there’s no real guarantee on the product.
 In general, only the kits with price tags in the $100 range come with any kind of warranty beyond a standard 30-day store return policy.
 That said, upon purchasing a kit, you should take it home and give each tool—specifically the screwdriver—a little workout to at least find any blatant manufacturer errors before the return window closes.